Seiont (electoral ward)

-Seiont is an electoral ward in the town of Caernarfon, Gwynedd, Wales, electing councillors to the town council and Gwynedd Council.
+Seiont was an electoral ward in the town of Caernarfon, Gwynedd, Wales, electing councillors to the town council and Gwynedd Council.
+It was abolished for the 2022 elections.

 Description

-The Seiont ward covers an area either side of the Afon Seiont in the southern part of the community.
-The ward includes the southern part of Caernarfon town centre, including Caernarfon Castle, Caernarfon railway station and the housing estates south of the A4085.
+The Seiont ward covered an area either side of the Afon Seiont in the southern part of the community.
+The ward included the southern part of Caernarfon town centre, including Caernarfon Castle, Caernarfon railway station and the housing estates south of the A4085.

-Seiont is bordered to the north by the A4085 (Constantine Road) and Caernarfon High Street, to the northwest by the Menai Strait and is surrounded to the southeast and southwest by the Bontnewydd ward.
+Seiont was bordered to the north by the A4085 (Constantine Road) and Caernarfon High Street, to the northwest by the Menai Strait and was surrounded to the southeast and southwest by the Bontnewydd ward.

 The ward population, according to the 2011 Census, was 3,038.

 Town ward

-Seiont is an electoral ward to Caernarfon Town Council electing four of the seventeen town councillors.
+Seiont was an electoral ward to Caernarfon Town Council electing four of the seventeen town councillors.

 District ward

-Seiont was a ward to Arfon Borough Council (abolished 1996), electing two councillors (Independent and Plaid Cymru) at the 1987 and 1991 elections.
+Seiont was a ward of Arfon Borough Council (abolished 1996), electing two councillors (Independent and Plaid Cymru) at the 1987 and 1991 elections.

 Gwynedd county ward

-Seiont has been an electoral ward to Gwynedd Council since 1995, electing two county councillors, a mixture of Independent, Plaid Cymru, Labour Party and Llais Gwynedd representatives.
+Seiont was an electoral ward of Gwynedd Council from 1995 to 2022, electing two county councillors, a mixture of Independent, Plaid Cymru, Labour Party and Llais Gwynedd representatives.

 Following the death of Independent councillor Bob Anderson, a by-election was held on 7 October 2010.
 It was won by Llais Gwynedd's Endaf Cooke with a majority of 120 over the Plaid Cymru candidate.
 Cooke retained his seat at the May 2012 county council election.

 At the 2017 elections Plaid Cymru regained their seat.